 Blu-ray Disc Media

-Most Ultra HD Blu-ray titles now include HDR such as Batman v Superman: Dawn of Justice, Star Trek and In the Heart of the Sea.
-However, there is still a split between which UHD BD titles include HDR10 and which have Dolby Vision.
-Some disc publishers are starting to include both specifications — the first of which was Robin Hood (2018).
+Most Ultra HD Blu-ray Discs now include at least one HDR format, but may often include support for both Dolby Vision and HDR10.
+HDR10 was improved with HDR10+ by changing a static set of metadata to one that changes dynamically throughout the video stream.
+Some disc publishers are offering HDR10+, the first of which was Lionsgate’s Robin Hood (2018).
 Look for the HDR sticker or Ultra HD Premium logo on Blu-ray Disc packaging (Ultra HD Premium ensures the product meets the standards and has been certified for High Dynamic Range), or the Dolby Vision logo on the back slipcover and insert.

 TVs & 4k Players

 4k HDR TVs and Ultra HD Blu-ray players may not specify which HDR standard is supported, but they should show the Ultra HD Premium logo above to indicate HDR support.
 Most TVs only support one of the HDR formats, but at CES 2019 Panasonic introduced an expensive 4k HDR TV that supports both.
-In the months to follow, Vizio announced a new affordable lineup of HDR TVs that support three HDR formats.
+In the months to follow, Vizio announced a new affordable lineup of HDR TVs that support three HDR formats and other models released.
+Two of the biggest 4k TV manufacturers, however, have always been more supportive of one format: Sony with Dolby Vision and Samsung with HDR10/HDR10+.

-4k streaming media players such as Fire TV, Chromecast, and Roku may also support HDR but may need firmware updates.
+4k streaming media players such as Amazon Fire TV, Chromecast, and Roku may also support multiple HDR formats.
+HLG is a third HDR format which is often used for live streaming events such as sports and concerts.
 Apple TV 4k was released in Sept.
-2017 and supports both Dolby Vision and HDR (see this Apple TV 4k spec overview).
+2017 and supports both Dolby Vision and HDR10 (see this Apple TV 4k spec overview).

 HDR Standards